 Beneficial impact within and beyond the education sector

 The School is committed to having a deep, beneficial impact within and beyond the education sector.
-We have recently been selected by Lloyds bank to evaluate their school governor programme which contributes to the bank’s CSR commitment.
-We are also developing a Multi Academy Trust that will support and aid the development of a number of our regional schools, bringing the support and resources offered by the university even closer to the experience of teachers in school.
+We have recently completed a project for Lloyds Bank Group to evaluate their school governor programme which contributes to the bank’s CST commitment – click through to read our Final Report and Evaluation Summary.

 Professor Damien Page

 Professor Damien Page is Dean of The Carnegie School of Education.
 He began his career as a lecturer of English in further education and he was also a manager in a number of subject areas including humanities, finance and construction.Read More